ELIWANA MINE AND RAIL PROJECT

 90 kilometres north west of Tom Price, Pilbara, Western Australia

 The Eliwana Mine and Rail project was delivered by NRW Contracting (formerly BGC Contracting).

 The scope of works included:

-- Construction of 65 kliometres and approximately 3 million cubic metres of rail formation and pavements
+- Construction of 65 kilometres and approximately 3 million cubic metres of rail formation and pavements

 - 55 kilometres of Mine Access Road

-- Fabrication and installation of 11 kilometres of CSP culverts
+- Fabrication and installation of 11 kilometres of corrugated steel

 - 200,000 cubic metres of drill and blast

-- Structural components including the construction of two bridges, one crosses the existing Rio Tinto main line and the second crosses Rio Tinto’s Silvergrass infrastructure, an arch which spans the Karratha-Tom Price road and significant floodway RCBs.
+- Structural components including the construction of two bridges, one a double span bridge that crosses the existing Rio Tinto main line and the second, being a six-span bridge, crosses Rio Tinto’s Silvergrass infrastructure and HV/LV roads.
+In addition to this there was also an arch which spans the future Karratha-Tom Price road and significant insitu floodway Reinforced Concrete Box Culverts.

 The new rail and access road cross multiple existing roads, rail lines and areas of significant cultural and environmental importance.
 As such, interface with the various stakeholders was managed efficiently.
 This included early engagement and various meetings to ensure NRWC met the client’s needs during the construction process.

 This award stands testament to the company’s long-standing track record of delivering mine infrastructure projects in the Pilbara region.